-At Appendix D is a proforma template the ACT Ombudsman recommends agencies and Ministers use for their disclosure logs.
+At Appendix D is a template the ACT Ombudsman recommends agencies and Ministers use for their disclosure logs.

-Information must be published on the disclosure log no earlier than three and no later than 10 working days after the day the decision notice is given to the applicant.
-The three day delay is designed so the applicant has the opportunity to use the information first before it is available to everyone else.
+Information must be published on the disclosure log no earlier than three and no later than 10 working days after the day the decision notice is given to the applicant.24 The three day delay is designed so the applicant has the opportunity to use the information first before it is available to everyone else.

-- Agencies and Ministers may also choose to publish additional information on their disclosure log, including information released following an informal request for information.
+- It should, however, be noted that the s 28(6(b) exemption to publication on the disclosure log only applies where the applicant has applied for access to their own business information, not where they are seeking commercial information of another business.
+Where this does occur, what is unreasonable will depend on the circumstance for example, it could be considered unreasonable to publish unsubstantiated allegations about the applicant's business on the disclosure log. - Agencies and Ministers may also choose to publish additional information on their disclosure log, including information released following an informal request for information.
 This may not, however, be the best way of ensuring this information is accessible to interested parties.
 Publication on relevant parts of an agency website may be more useful in this regard. - It is recognised that smaller agencies who meet the definition of 'agency' in their own right, but are administered by a Directorate, may have their access application decisions published on the disclosure log of their 'parent agency'.